Wild orbits and generalised singularity modules: stratifications and quantisation: Wild orbits: Birkhoff action

 \begin{defi} Choose an integer $s \in \Set{0,\dc,r}$: \begin{enumerate} \item a $\on{Bir}_r$-orbit $\mc O \sse \mf g_r$ is $s$-\emph{semisimple} if it contains an element $\bm X = \sum_{i = 0}^{r-1} X_i \varepsilon^i$ such that $X_0,\dc,X_{s-1} \in \mf g$ are semisimple and commute with each other;

 \item and an element $\bm X \in \mf g_r$ is $s$-\emph{semisimple} if it lies in an $s$-semisimple $\on{Bir}$-orbit. \end{enumerate} \end{defi}

-\begin{rema}[Tame case] Of course if $r = 1$ then $\on{Bir}_r \sse G_r$ is the trivial subgroup.
-In that case Def.~\ref{def:s_semisimplicity} just says an element $X \in \mf g = \mf g_1$ is either semisimple (= 1-semisimple), or it is not.
-One can thus assume that $r \geq 2$ to deal with interesting cases. \end{rema}
+\begin{rema} If $r = 1$ then $\on{Bir}_r \sse G_r$ is trivial.
+In that case Def.~\ref{def:s_semisimplicity} just says that an element $X \in \mf g = \mf g_1$ is either semisimple (= 1-semisimple), or it is not.
+One can therefore assume that $r \geq 2$ to deal with interesting cases. \end{rema}